AWS’s Thermal Event Is a Warning: Disaster Recovery Plans Must Account for Physical Cloud Failure

-AWS's latest 'thermal event' in US-East-1 took down Coinbase, FanDuel, CME Group and more for nearly two days because a data center overheated.
-Here's what that means for your disaster recovery plan, and why multi-AZ alone isn't the solution for a future forward DR plan.
+AWS' thermal event in US-East-1 took down Coinbase, FanDuel, CME Group and more.
+Here's what that means for your DR plan.

 Share post: